slviajero/tinybasic/MANUAL.md

 ### POW

-This two argument function calulates the n-th power of a number.
+This two argument function calculates the n-th power of a number.
 It replaces the '^' operator of some BASIC dialects.
 Example:

 PRINT POW(2,4)